-Your need-know-guide for having a great holiday in the United Arab Emirates
+Your need-know-guide for having a great family holiday in the United Arab Emirates

 Welcome to the United Arab Emirates – a land of extremes from cosmopolitan cities to rolling desert dunes; conservative and embracing of its Islamic cultural roots but forward-looking and investing in its future.
 You name it, it can probably be seen or be done in the UAE – if not they’ll build it, on the grandest scale possible!